-The course title is Conflict, Rights and Revolution in the Twentieth Century.
+The course title is Civil and Human Rights in US History.
 The primary purpose of this course is to increase students’ global awareness.
-This course is also designed to share a better understanding of the kind of world we as Americans live in today and how it came to be that way through the examination of several key themes including mankind in world war, the struggle for human rights, and the revolutions for civil liberties.
-During the human rights unit, each student will take an active role in the Junior Model UN of the World Affairs Council based in Philadelphia where they will role-play delegates, participate in lively debate, and vote on resolutions they previously crafted.
-The course also includes research into personal family histories as part of a grade-wide interdisciplinary unit called Generations.
+This course is also designed to share a better understanding of the kind of world we, as Americans, live in today and how it came to be that way through the examination of several key themes, including the world at war, the struggle for human rights, and the revolutions for civil liberties.

 The focus of mathematics is a balance between an understanding of basic mathematical operations, understanding math concepts, and the abstract application of these concepts.
 During the middle grades, students solidify attitudes about themselves as learners of mathematics.
 They arrive at conclusions about their competence in mathematics, their interest, and their motivation.
 These attitudes will influence how they approach the study of mathematics in later years.
-Students learn a variety of content, building new mathematical knowledge through problem solving; applying and adapting a variety of appropriate strategies to solve problems; and monitoring and reflecting on the process of mathematical problem solving.
-The 7th grade math course is a study of pre-algebra topics, including: variables, expressions, and integers, solving equations, multi-step equations and inequalities, factors, fractions, and exponents, rational numbers and equations, ratio, proportion, and probability, percents, linear functions, real numbers, right triangles, measurement, area, and volume, data analysis and probability, polynomials and nonlinear functions and angle relationships and transformations.
+Students learn a variety of content, building new mathematical knowledge through problem solving, applying and adapting a range of appropriate strategies to solve problems, and monitoring and reflecting on the process of mathematical problem solving.
+The 7th grade math course is a study of pre-algebra topics, including: variables and expressions, integers, solving equations and inequalities, factors, fractions, exponents, rational numbers and equations, ratio and proportion, percents, linear functions, real numbers, right triangles, measurement, area and volume, data analysis and probability, polynomials and nonlinear functions, angle relationships, and transformations.

-Science in the seventh grade will combine units from life, physical, and earth sciences.
-It is an inquiry- and activity-based program that will engage students by studying interesting concepts and topics that will be made relevant to the individual student.
+Science in the 7th grade includes areas of study in the life, physical, and earth sciences.
+It is an inquiry- and activity-based program that engages students in the exploration of interesting concepts and topics that are relevant to the individual student.

 Topics covered include:

-Each 7th grade student has a choice to study French, Spanish, or Mandarin Chinese.
-These courses emphasize the skills of language acquisition, listening, speaking, reading, and writing so that students master a body of vocabulary and grammar while expanding their ability to express themselves in French, Spanish or Mandarin.
-Through a variety of activities and projects, students learn about the culture and civilization of the French, Spanish, and Mandarin speaking worlds.
+In 7th grade, students are given the choice to study either French, Spanish, or Mandarin Chinese.
+These courses are taught in an immersion environment and emphasize the skills of language acquisition, including listening, speaking, reading, and writing, so that students master a body of vocabulary and grammar while expanding their ability to express themselves in their target language.
+Additionally, through a variety of activities and projects, students learn about the culture and civilization of the French, Spanish, or Mandarin-speaking worlds.

 Our art program helps students to enhance their creativity, critical thinking, and problem-solving abilities, as well as learn to think “outside of the box.”
 The 7th grade art program revolves around connected ideas and how one form of expression can consciously lead into a related process.
-Included is a serialized multi-media exploration of the human head involving creative discovery which grows from understanding standard human proportion.
-Students work in graphic design and clay, and participate in an integrated curriculum project that includes an art component.
+One aspect of the program incorporates a serialized multi-media exploration of the human head involving creative discovery which grows from understanding standard human body proportions.
+Students also work in graphic design and clay and participate in an integrated curriculum project that includes an art component.

 Music Ensembles & Drama

 The performing arts choices in seventh and eighth grade build on the skills developed in sixth grade.
-They prepare and perform selections that are more advanced, and begin to explore a greater variety of styles (jazz, pop, classical, etc.).
-The choices for these grade levels are choir, handbells, drama, strings*, and band*.
+Students prepare and perform selections that are more advanced and begin to explore a greater variety of styles (jazz, pop, classical, etc.) and performance topics.
+The music choices for these grade levels are choir, handbells, drama, strings*, and band*.